Perez quickest from Alonso in Bahrain practice

 A new design was flexing on several axes out on track and had to be removed and replaced with the same version fitted to team-mate Carlos Sainz's car.

+Team principal Frederic Vasseur said the wing was a test item that did not work as intended.
+It will not be run again this weekend but would "be back soon".

-The Spaniard had a high-speed spin at Turns Nine and 10 midway through the session and was slowest of all.
+Spaniard Sainz had a high-speed spin at Turns Nine and 10 midway through the session and was slowest of all.

 McLaren rookie Oscar Piastri also had a spin, his coming through the fast corners of Turns Six and Seven.
 The Australian finished his session 12th fastest.